mayank1112/catcode/README.md

-# Steps for using the app:
+# Demo

 1. Click the link: http://cats.mayank.uk/
-2. Select 3 cat images to check if they are compatible or they would fight
+2. Select 3 cat images (you can select a cat again to unselect it) to check if they are compatible or they would fight
-3. You can select a cat again to unselect it.
+# Screenshot
 ![Screenshot](http://cats.mayank.uk/cats.png?
 "Screenshot")

 # Steps for code installation on local machine.